pisv/gethandly.wiki-playground/Step-Three.md

 The primary interfaces are `IElementChangeListener`, `IElementChangeEvent`, and `IElementDelta`.
-There are also some useful implementations, namely `ElementChangeEvent`, `ElementDelta`, and `ElementDifferencer`, which can be subclassed if needed.
+There are also some useful implementations, namely `ElementChangeEvent`, `ElementDelta`, and `ElementChangeRecorder`, which can be subclassed if needed.

-The interface `IElementChangeListener` should be implemented by clients that are interested in receiving notifications of changes to elements of a Handly-based model.
+The interface `IElementChangeListener` needs to be implemented by clients that are interested in receiving notifications of changes to elements of a Handly-based model.
 These listeners are installed using a model-specific subscription mechanism and are given after-the-fact notification of exactly